yosemitebandit/vebsite/content/notes/os.md

 * another static segment with the run-time stack, itself consisting of stack frames (stack frames contain parameters and local variables of a function)
 * the heap segment with chunks of memory allocated at run-time

+### Ch8 - multitasking

+interrupts:

+* beyond just running several processes on multiple cores, each core can switch between processes quickly
+* the kernel, the lowest-level software, implements multitasking by handling interrupts -- an event taht stops the normal instruction cycle and causes the flow of execution to jump to an interrupt handler
+* (hah, the "shell" is so named because it surrounds the kernel..)
+* a NIC might create a hardware interrupt when a packet arrives, or a disk drive might raise an interrupt when some data transfer completes
+* software interrupts might be raised when an instruction cannot compelte, e.g. division by zero
+* programs needing to access a hardware device will issue a system call which triggers an interrupt and causes the execution flow to jump to the kernel
+* the program state must be saved before executing an interrupt -- the hardware state (state of registers) must also be saved and then later restored before the interrupted process resumes
+(the interrupted process will generally not know there ever was an interruption)
+* note that we only save the state of hw registers that will be used
+* context switches (switch to another process) are time consuming as the MMU might need to be cleared, new data has to be loaded into the new process and more registers have to be saved
+* the kernel's scheduler deliberately interrupts processes for context switches -- processes are allowed to run for a small time slice and then they are stopped.
+The scheduler may allow the process to resume or it may context switch.

+process life cycle:

+* each process, when created, tracks information about itself in the process control block:
+* whether or not it is running, whether it's ready and waiting for a core to be free, whether it's blocked, awaiting more events/data, and whether it's done with exit status info that hasn't yet been read
+* a process is created when a running program executes something like `fork` -- after this the scheduler may resume the parent process
+* the scheduler can do some prioritization to, for instance, prevent an interactive program from sitting in the `ready` state for too long
+* these priorities are generally set based on how long a process stays in its time slice, its connections to other processes and its CPU usage
+* `nice` is the system call used to decrease its own priority
+* real-time scheduling is more useful for robotic systems -- there would be better control of priority, deadlines for process completion and pre-emption of low priority tasks by high priority tasks